sergeyzolotukhin/infrastructure/docker-engine/README.md

 #### Set hostname in docker compose
 https://stackoverflow.com/questions/29924843/how-do-i-set-hostname-in-docker-compose

+If you do not specify a host port (e.g., - "80"), Docker will automatically assign an available ephemeral port on the host, which you can find using

+    docker compose port <service_name> <container_port>.

 #### Set, use, and manage variables in a Compose file with interpolation
 https://docs.docker.com/compose/how-tos/environment-variables/variable-interpolation/
 https://docs.docker.com/compose/how-tos/environment-variables/envvars/#compose_profiles